rcgprojectteam/ProjectTeamKnowledgebase/HowTo/HyperV/HyperV Manager error occurred while attempting to connect to server.md

 If that does not work, set this on remote server (administrative powershell):
 Enable-WSManCredSSP -Role server

-Then set these on the local machine that you are running HyperV manager from (administrative powershell, no quotes):
+Then set these on the local machine that you are running HyperV manager from (administrative powershell, obsidian is being difficult and taking out the slashes in the below example, check the MS link above or highlight it to see the slashes before locathost, client and trustedhosts):
-"Set-Item WSMan:\localhost\Client\TrustedHosts -Value "fqdn-of-hyper-v-host""
+Set-Item WSMan:\localhost\Client\TrustedHosts -Value "fqdn-of-hyper-v-host" Enable-WSManCredSSP -Role client -DelegateComputer "fqdn-of-hyper-v-host"